animal shelter in austin, texas - data analysis

 intakes_df.loc[mask, 'Name'] = np.nan

-The DateTime and Date of Birth features contain time values, so we convert them to the datetime64 data type.
+DateTime and Date of Birth hold time values, so they get cast to datetime64.

 intakes_df['DateTime'] = pd.to_datetime(intakes_df.loc[:, 'DateTime'], format='%m/%d/%Y %H:%M:%S %p')